Easy Peach Compote Topping

 Instructions

-• Cook: In a medium saucepan, combine peaches, sweetener of choice, lemon, and water.
-Bring the mixture to a boil over medium-high heat, stirring occasionally.
-Canned or fresh peaches will boil in about 5 minutes/frozen peaches in about 10 minutes.
+• Cook: In a medium saucepan, heat peaches, your choice of sweetener, lemon, and water over medium heat.
+Bring the mixture to a boil over low heat, stirring from time to time.
+Canned or fresh peaches will boil in about 5 minutes.
+Frozen peaches can take a few minutes longer.

-Once boiling, reduce the heat to medium and simmer.
+• Simmer: Once boiling, reduce the heat to medium and simmer.
 Using a masher or fork, mash the peaches to the desired consistency.
 Continue simmering until the compote has condensed to about half the size.
 Stir often.
-This step typically takes between 5 – 10 minutes.
+This step takes between 5 and 10 minutes.

 • Cool: Remove from heat and taste test.
 Add more sugar if you prefer a sweeter compote.
 Cool for a couple of minutes before serving.